jacobkap/crimebythenumbers/docs/subsetting.md

 Earlier we were using a simple vector (collection of values).
 In this class - and in your own work - you will usually work on an entire data set.
 These generally come in the form called a "data.frame" which you can imagine as being like an Excel file with multiple rows and columns.

 Let's load in data from the Uniform Crime Report (UCR), an FBI data set that we'll work on in a later lesson.
-This data has crime data every year from 1960-2017 and for every nearly every agency in the country (early years have far fewer agencies reporting than recent years).
+This data has crime data every year from 1960-2017 and for nearly every agency in the country.

 ```r